equinor/tagreader-python/docs/manual.md

 **Example (advanced usage)**

-An employee in Houston is contacted by her collague in Brazil about an event that she needs to investigate.
+An employee in Houston is contacted by her colleague in Brazil about an event that she needs to investigate.
 The colleague identified the time of the event at July 20th 2020 at 15:05:00 Rio time.
 The Houston employee wishes to extract interpolated data with 60-second intervals and display the data in her local time zone.
 She also wishes to send the data to her Norwegian colleague with datestamps in Norwegian time.
 One way of doing this is :

 ``` python
 import tagreader